Energy homeostasis: Positive balance

 A positive balance results in energy being stored as fat and/or muscle, causing weight gain.
 In time, overweight and obesity may develop, with resultant complications.

 Negative balance

-A negative balance is a result of energy intake being less than what is consumed in external work and other bodily means of energy expenditure.
+A negative balance or caloric deficit is a result of energy intake being less than what is consumed in external work and other bodily means of energy expenditure.

 The main cause is undereating due to a medical condition such as decreased appetite, anorexia nervosa, digestive disease, or due to some circumstance such as fasting or lack of access to food.
 Hyperthyroidism can also be a cause.

 Requirement

 Normal energy requirement, and therefore normal energy intake, depends mainly on age, sex and physical activity level (PAL).
 The Food and Agriculture Organization (FAO) of the United Nations has compiled a detailed report on human energy requirements.
 An older but commonly used and fairly accurate method is the Harris-Benedict equation.

 Yet, there are currently ongoing studies to show if calorie restriction to below normal values have beneficial effects, and even though they are showing positive indications in nonhuman primates it is still not certain if calorie restriction has a positive effect on longevity for humans and other primates.
 Calorie restriction may be viewed as attaining energy balance at a lower intake and expenditure, and is, in this sense, not generally an energy imbalance, except for an initial imbalance where decreased expenditure hasn't yet matched the decreased intake.